 Research Interests

-(3) The development of transformative multichannel recording, quantitative, molecular, and genetic approaches to advance basic and clinical research on the vestibular system and self-motion processing pathways.
-Experiments combine state-of-the-art molecular techniques with neuronal ensemble recording and optogenetic-based approaches.
+(3) Advanced Techniques: The development of transformative neurophysiological, molecular, and genetic approaches to advance basic and clinical research on the vestibular system and self-motion processing pathways.
+Current experiments combine state-of-the-art molecular techniques with high density neuronal ensemble recording and focal stimulation approaches.
 The aim is to bridge the gap between genes, neuronal circuits, and behavior, to improve the brain’s ability to compensate following sensory loss.

-In addition to her research activities, Dr. Cullen currently serves as President of the Society for the Neural Control of Movement (NCM) as well as the steering committee for NASA’s Decadal Survey on Biological and Physical Sciences Research in Space 2023-2032.
-Throughout her career, she has been committed to improving diversity in science, including the promotion, visibility, and representation of women and underrepresented minorities.
-Dr. Cullen has been an active member of the Scientific Advisory Board of the National Space Biomedical Research Institute, which works with NASA to identify health risks in extended space flight.
-Dr. Cullen is also a Section Editor for Neuroscience (Official journal: International Brain Research Organization (IBRO) and Deputy Editor (NeuroEngineering) of Biomedical Engineering (BME) Frontiers (AAAS).
-She has also served as a reviewing editor on Editorial Boards including the Journal of Neuroscience, Journal of Neurophysiology, and Journal of Research in Otolaryngology (JARO).
-Dr. Cullen has given over 250 national and international Plenary, Keynote, and invited lectures and has also served as a domain expert for well-known media sources (e.g. The Washington Post, Scientific American, CNN, PBS, Wall Street Journal, CTV news, National Public Radio (NPR)).
+Dr. Cullen also currently serves as President of the Society for the Neural Control of Movement and on NASA’s Decadal Survey steering committee.
+She is dedicated to improving diversity in science and has been active on the Scientific Advisory Board of the National Space Biomedical Research Institute.
+Dr. Cullen is a Section Editor for Neuroscience and Deputy Editor (NeuroEngineering) of Biomedical Engineering Frontiers.
+She has served on editorial boards of several prestigious journals and has given over 250 national and international lectures.
+Additionally, she has been a domain expert for media sources like The Washington Post, Scientific American, CNN, and NPR.

 Dr. Cullen received a bachelor’s degree in Biomedical Engineering and Neuroscience from Brown University and a PhD in Neuroscience from the University of Chicago.
 After doctoral studies, Dr. Cullen was a Fellow at the Montreal Neurological Institute in the Department of Neurology and Neurosurgery.
 In 1994, Dr. Cullen became an assistant professor in the Department of Physiology at McGill University, with appointments in Biomedical Engineering, Neuroscience, and Otolaryngology.
-In 2002, Cullen was appointed a William Dawson Chair in recognition of her work in Systems Neuroscience / Neural Engineering and served as Director of McGill’s Aerospace Medical Research Unit comprising four faculty and their research labs.
-Dr. Cullen joined Johns Hopkins University in 2016.
+In 2002, Cullen was appointed a William Dawson Chair in recognition of her work in Systems Neuroscience / Neural Engineering and served as Director of McGill’s Aerospace Medical Research Unit.
+Dr. Cullen joined Johns Hopkins BME faculty in 2016.

 Titles